masum184e/handbook/web/javascript.md

 for (let i = 0; i < 3; i++) console.log(i);
 ```

+### Prototype-based Object Orientation
-**Prototype-based Object Orientation:** Instead of classical inheritance (like Java or C++), JavaScript uses prototypes, where objects can directly inherit from other objects.
+Instead of classical inheritance (like Java or C++), JavaScript uses prototypes, where objects can directly inherit from other objects.

 ```js
 function Animal(name) {